gr-blog/gregros.dev/posts/web/03/but-what-is-a-dom-node.post.md

 https://www.canva.com/design/DAGby_a3rDM/N8CbBV9kIAUZeGTcAXWw4A/view?utm_content=DAGby_a3rDM&utm_campaign=designshare&utm_medium=link2&utm_source=uniquelinks&utlId=hbc0c0bb1df
 ```

-The rendering engine does not follow the rules of JavaScript and generally *tries* not to know what JavaScript even is.
+The rendering engine doesn't follow the rules of JavaScript and generally *tries* not to know what JavaScript even is.
 It does know what a DOM Node is though.
 In fact, **one of the rendering engine’s primary jobs is to allocate and manage DOM nodes.**

 These DOM nodes don’t have anything to do with prototype chains or JavaScript.
-They are native C++ objects called `Node` that are passed by reference.
+They're native C++ objects called `Node` that are passed by reference.
 They literally implement methods called `appendChild` and `insertBefore`.

 The V8-Blink bindings form the link between the two.
 There, each JavaScript DOM node is mapped to a `Node` object, and this mapping just works by reference.